UKCloud/documentation/articles/openshift/oshift-ref-security-best-practices.md

 ---
-title: Security best practices for UKCloud for Managed OpenShift
+title: Security best practices for UKCloud for Red Hat OpenShift
 description: Provides security best practices in OpenShift that you could follow to keep the risk of attack to your UKCloud OpenShift deployment to a minimum
 services: openshift
 author: Mudasar Hussain